 You’re probably wondering if you can get enough by eating specific foods like we mentioned here and still have gut health be optimal.

 The answer is “no.”

-There are several supplements on the market today.
+There are several supplements for gut health on the market today.
 Research clearly shows, Viscera-3 is superior to any other postbiotic brand.

 This patented nutrient is the fastest, easiest and most effective way to poop a more normal, healthier stool and enjoy a slimmer, less bloated waist in just 48 hours!

-As you’ve seen in this report, you don’t need to waste money on — prebiotics and probiotics — instead take the “gut health shortcut” to support gut health which, of course, also improves your overall health.
+As you’ve seen in this report, you don’t need to waste money on foods like we listed in this guide or — prebiotics and probiotics — instead take the “gut health shortcut” to support gut health which, of course, also improves your overall health.

 Now with Viscera-3 (Rights Reserved by SANE) you can save time and money by leaving behind the old 5-step process for gut health.
 As a reminder, when you eat fiber (prebiotics), it travels through the gastrointestinal system.
 When it gets to your colon, it is fermented by beneficial bacteria (probiotics).
 This live bacteria then excretes postbiotic metabolites — including that all-important nutrient — which Harvard doctors describe as an “optimal” short-chain fatty acid.

 With SANE’s top postbiotics line, Viscera-3, you can do away with this inefficient 5-step process and transport this patented , more effective and bioavailable form of butyrate straight to your colon.
 It’s quick and easy — and it helps fix so many of your digestive and bathroom issues, such as gas and bloating.
 It works for your overall health, too.